 - Preheat oven to 350 degrees.
 Spray a 2-quart round baking dish with cooking spray.

-- MAKE THE POLENTA: Bring chicken broth or water, salt, butter and garlic to a boil in a medium saucepan.
+- Bring chicken broth or water, salt, butter and garlic to a boil in a medium saucepan.
 Slowly stir in the polenta and cook until thickened, approximately 3-5 minutes.
 Remove from heat then stir in Parmesan cheese and egg.

 - Immediately transfer to the prepared baking dish.
 Bake for 20 minutes.

-- SAUSAGE AND PEPPERS: While polenta base is baking, heat olive oil in a large skillet or saute pan over medium-high heat.
+- While polenta base is baking, heat olive oil in a large skillet or saute pan over medium-high heat.
 Add the sausage and cook, breaking up and crumbling the meat as it cooks until it's cooked through and no longer pink, approximately 7-8 minutes.
 Drain on paper towels.

 - Reduce heat to medium.
 Add onion and bell pepper to drippings remaining in the pan.
 Cook 4-5 minutes or until softened but still have some "bite."
 Stir in garlic and cook briefly, 30 seconds.